yeahbq/after_hours_practice/holiday_practice_exercises/d06/README.md

 ## CSS Day 6: Layouts

-Welcome to Day 6 of your Holiday Work.
-Today's work focuses on breaking down a design.
-The work below assumes you have done the all the work from days 1-5, so revisit that work before moving on.
+Welcome to Day 7 of your Holiday Work.
+Today's work again focuses on breaking down a design, but unlike the work from day 6, you will not be provided with a layout breakdown by your manager.
+The work below assumes you have done the all the work from days 1-6.

-#### Part 1: Thinking About Layout
+#### Part 1: Revisiting Some Helpful Guidelines

-Often, a designer will hand you a photoshop (psd) file with countless layers, and you'll be expected to recreate it with HTML/CSS.
-But where to start?
-Different developers have different approaches, but you can't go wrong by combining the two guidelines below:
+Reinforce the CSS layout guidelines from yesterday:

 1. Before coding a thing, break the layout down into its component parts.
-  - Where are the *rows* in the layout?
+  - Where are the rows in the layout?
-  - Where are the *columns* in the layout?
+  - Where are the columns in the layout?
-  - How the rows and columns nested?
+  - How are they nested?
 1. Code the outermost elements first, and work your way in.
-  - Examine your layout and code the *outermost* element first.
-    - For example, if all of the design's content resides in a centered container, make sure you *have* a centered container before moving inward.
 1. Get the *layout* of elements in place before moving on to the actual styling of elements.
-  - Why?
-Because font, shadow, and color declarations can prematurely clutter your stylesheets and thus make layout a more frustrating process.

-#### Part 2: Lars Tornoe
+#### Part 2: Erik Iggmark's Portfolio

-Complete [the Lars Tornoe exercise](lars_tornoe), which requires you to mindfully nest divs in an arrangement of rows and columns.
-Pay special attention to the [layout breakdown](lars_tornoe/layout_breakdown.png) provided.
+Only after coding up dozens of layouts will you become comfortable working with and around CSS's quirks.
+Thus, today has you coding up another layout: [Erik Iggmark's Portfolio](erik_iggmark_portfolio).